konstantingoretzki/AntergosPrime/README.md

 Disabeling is the same, just use "0" instead of "1".
 If you're using KDE, you can easily get your screen-name by KDE's display setup menu.

-Inside folder "tearing" of this repo are the two files **kill_vsync.sh** and **start_vsync.sh**, with these files you can easily turn PRIME Synchronization on and off - just execute them.
+Inside the folder "tearing" of this repo are the two files **kill_vsync.sh** and **start_vsync.sh**, with these files you can easily turn PRIME Synchronization on and off - just execute them.

 ## Troubleshooting